 Learning how to be with these experiences directly, rather than believing the story your mind is telling you, is a practice and a great tool for learning to ride the inevitable waves of life with greater understanding, resilience, and compassion.

 I would be honored to help you start, grow, and maintain a meditation practice while we work together.
-Meditation has been shown to have the following benefits:

 Story of a Zen Master

 There is a story about a Zen master on her deathbed.